SungHo3268/KoGEM/README.md

-# Unearthing the Hidden GEM: Testing Grammatical Competence in LLMs and Humans
+# Polishing Every Facet of the GEM: Testing Linguistic Competence in LLMs and Humans
 : This repository is associated with a paper currently under review for ACL 2025.
 <br/><br/>